 One goat requires 2-3 gallons of water per day, more if she's producing milk.
 A horse needs 5-10 gallons of fresh water per day; a dairy cow in milk can drink 30-50 gallons in one day!

 A laying hen requires about two cups of water, while meat birds need even more.
-Your farm dog drinks about one ounce of water per pound of body weight in a day, but livestock guardian dogs out in the pasture will probably need more.
+Your farm dog drinks about one ounce of water per pound of body weight in a day, but livestock guardian dogs out in the pasture may need more.

 Barn cats need three and a half to four and a half ounces of water per every five pounds of body weight each day.